 “LOVE IS BIGGER THAN ANYTHING IN ITS WAY” (2017, SONGS OF EXPERIENCE) Chapter-9

 I had the option to end this compilation with “The Ground Beneath Her Feet,” written by Salman Rushdie, performed by U2, and based upon the mythic tale of Orpheus who, as mentioned in chapter-9, was a musician who put away his lyre in remorse for his lost love only to be torn to pieces and cast into the river by those angered by not getting to hear his music and “golden voice” anymore—now THAT’S fandom.
 I wanted to end this mix with U2’s collaboration with Johnny Cash on “The Wanderer,” a trippy postmodern take on the prodigal son story where the son does not come home.
 I wanted to end with “Miss Sarajevo,” written for the longest siege in modern history that U2 beamed into their Zoo TV (Europe Tours) via rogue journalist, Bill Carter.
 Nope.
 This really is the best conclusion.
 At the E+I show in NY that David and I attended, U2 dedicates the song to Salman Rushdie.
 We were next to Rushdie for the entire show--he was in V.I.P. behind us and we were in the Floor GA section (photo below by David).
-I hear this song as a meditation of what I hope to be: a reliable, trustworthy presence to my children as they grow up*.
-To help them navigate life, relationships, and their own inner-journeys: “So young, to be the words of your own song / I know the rage in you is strong / Write a world where we can belong / To each other and sing it like no other.”
+I hear this song as a meditation of what I hope to be: a reliable, trustworthy presence to my children as they grow up.
+If my children remember one thing from what I've tried to teach them, I hope it is this: Love yourself, Love each other, and Ask for Help when you need it.
+“So young, to be the words of your own song / I know the rage in you is strong / Write a world where we can belong / To each other and sing it like no other.”
 “Love” is “Bigger” than “anything in its way” if we remember to embody it in every moment, especially those moments where we think it doesn’t matter, which is where it probably matters most.